 - add the peanut butter and vanilla extract and beat

-- sift the flour, baking powder and salt and add to the batter
+- sift the flour, baking soda and salt and add to the batter

 - mix briefly until the dough comes together